siobhain/cormeen-walkers/README.md

 ## Testing

+Functionality testing of the 3 pages was undertaken all throughout development and on final draft deployment and all is good.

+The website was tested on  3 browsers - Google Chrome, Firefox and Microsoft Edge & there were no issues.

+#### Aria Labels
  Each icon element is given aria-label for accessibility purposes.
 In devtools I was unable to see the aria-label value on inpection of the icon element via dropdown visual on the browser, however I did note that in some cases the parent element (such as a h2 or h3) acquires the aria-label value for the icon but not in all cases & unfortunatley time did not allow me to investigate further.
-The aria-label value can be clearly seen on the accessibility tab of devtools but not on the inpect dropdown, Without time to investigate further I assume this is a limitation on devtools and that had I been actually able to test these aria-labels with a screen reader it would work as intended.
+The aria-label value can be clearly seen on the accessibility tab of devtools but not on the inspect dropdown, Without time to investigate further I assume this is a limitation on devtools and that had I been actually able to test these aria-labels with a screen reader it would work as intended.

-SOB bug - family icon does not render
-Start as you mean to go on - and get used to writing a TESTING.md file from the very first project!

-Testing requirements aren't massive for your first project, however if you start using a TESTING.md file from your first project you will thank yourself later when completing your later projects, which will contain much more information.

-Use this part of the README to link to your TESTING.md file - you can view the example TESTING.md file [here](milestone1-testing.md)

-background colors

 ## Credits
 SOB Irish Heart Foundation